Edujugon/LaravelExtraFeatures/README.md

 ### DateScopesTrait

-Provide basic methods to Models to retrieve data for a specific year, month or day.
+Provide extra features on year, month and day to retrieve data for Laravel Eloquent.

+> Adding $dateColumn as model class's property you don't need to pass the $dateColumn parameter to the methods.

 ```php
     /**